burakkgunduzz/draw-line-connect/README.md

 And the best part is, it can be either a diagonal line or in the shape of L!

-This packege can be only used in vanilla JS projects.
+This package can be only used in vanilla JS projects.

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)